microsoft/vscode-docs/docs/java/java-tutorial.md

 ![Java Getting Started](images/java-tutorial/getting-started.png)

 You can also install extensions separately.
-The **Extension Guide** is provided to help you.
-You can launch the guide with the **Java: Extension Guide** command.
+The **Extensions Guide** is provided to help you.
+You can launch the guide with the **Java: Extensions Guide** command.

 For this tutorial, the only required extensions are: